-The two-stage reduction of cycloidal gears makes solutions from Nabtesco Precision so successful.
+The two-stage reduction of cycloidal gears makes solutions from Nabtesco so successful.
 The reason is that the speed is reduced by the double cams.
-Vibration is reduced by the two-stage reduction principle and low inertia.
+In addition, vibration is reduced by the two-stage reduction principle and low inertia.
 The force is also distributed very evenly, thanks to the roller cam design, and this contributes to the minimum hysteresis loss and enormous resistance to shock loading.
 Consequently, cycloidal gears are as versatile as they are resilient.

 The drive or servomotor is connected to the spur gear stage of the gearbox via a pinion.
 The rotating speed reduces at this point relative to the reduction ratio between the pinion and planetary gear.
 The planetary gears are connected to crankshafts which drive the cams using needle bearings.
 These cams rotate inside the case which is lined with pins.